Gitchegumi/next-website/public/content/home-page/be-involved-title.md

-<h2>Learn more about the future of our<br>Military and AI technology</h2>
+<h2>Explore the Future of Innovation and Technology</h2>

-AI2C creates AI technologies for the advancement of our military and the nation as a whole.
+Our organization supports the development of advanced technologies to drive meaningful impact and progress.
-To learn more <a href="/what-we-do">click here</a>.
+To learn more, <a href="/what-we-do">click here</a>.